 - Added a health monitoring system to a complex network of WCF services as a side project.
 The services were distributed on multiple servers and had dependencies on databases and possibly other services (including other servers).
 The application had to be as future-proof as we could make it, which led me to add a new interface to all services, plus a common DLL implementing the interface with a single method taking and returning a JSON string.
 The input string contained a hierarchical description of the services that we wanted to check so that each service would first confirm hat it was working before calling its dependencies; the result would either confirm that everything was working or help to quickly pinpoint problems.
 Since a lot of the web services were written in C# 3.0, this project didn't use any technologies besides WCF and a JSON parser.

-- Switched the company's back-end applications in Delphi 5 to C# as.
+- Switched the company's back-end applications in Delphi 5 to C#.

-- Wrote the back-end application to create an in-house credit service for people who didn’t have a good standard credit report (https://www.prbc.com/home/how-does-a-prbc-credit-score-work) in a 6-month project.
+- Wrote the back-end application to create an in-house credit service for people who didn’t have a good standard credit report in a six-month project.

-- Wrote the Enhanced People Search (http://www.microbilt.com/microbilts-enhanced-people-search.aspx) which uses a combination of data sources to create a comprehensive history of a person.
-This was quite a complex report because it included partial and often contradictory data from dozens of sources, such as different spellings of names, different addresses, and even different SSNs since some people would use their spouse’s SSN on their credit applications.
-We had to do a lot of optimizations on this service due to the large amount of computation involved.
+- Wrote Enhanced People Search, which uses a combination of data sources to create a comprehensive history of a person.
+We had to do a lot of optimizations on this service due to a large amount of computation involved.

-- Developed the ID authenticaation service (http://www.microbilt.com/identity-authentication.aspx) as a fraud-prevention measure using historical information databases to determine whether a person actually was who they claimed to be.
+- Developed the ID authentication service as a fraud-prevention measure using historical information databases to determine whether a person actually was who they claimed to be.